GoldenKappa/notSABS/README.md

 SABS only works for some Samsung devices.
 If you use a Galaxy S8, S8+ or Note 8, you don't need to worry.
 If you are using a different Samsung device, try and see it yourself.

 ### Where does it block ads?
 SABS blocks ads in many apps including browsers.
-If you still see some ads, you can send a message to the developer on [Reddit](reddit.com/u/----) with a list of apps where ads are not blocked.

 ### Where is the "hosts" file with blocked domains?
 It's on the Github page.
 File is named standard-package.txt.
 You can add your own sources like [Adaway](https://adaway.org/hosts.txt) in app settings.
 Source file must only have url domains, 127.0.0.1s and comments in lines starting with #.
 Standard package is updated independently to app version.